FedEx loses $2 billion, warns of headwinds in coming year

 The company announced this month that it would not renew an airfreight-delivery contract with Amazon that expires June 30.
 It did not disclose the value of that work, but said Amazon accounted for less than 1.3% of its revenue in 2018.

 FedEx also finds itself in the middle of a trade dispute between the U.S. and China.
-On Monday, the company sued the Commerce Department, seeking to stop it from enforcing export rules that restrict shipments to Chinese telecommunications-equipment maker Huawei Technologies.
+On Monday, the company sued the Commerce Department, seeking to stop it from enforcing export rules that restrict shipments to, among others, Chinese telecommunications-equipment maker Huawei Technologies.
 Huawei was recently added to a list of companies barred from receiving U.S. technology without a special license from the Commerce Department.

 In the fiscal fourth quarter, which ended May 31, FedEx reported a loss of $1.97 billion, compared with profit of $1.13 billion a year earlier.

-Excluding what the company considered special items, FedEx said adjusted profit was $5.01 per share.
+FedEx said that adjusted profit excluding various charges was $5.01 per share.
 While down from $5.91 a year earlier, the results beat expectations.
 The average estimate of 11 analysts surveyed by Zacks Investment Research was for $4.81 per share.

 Revenue rose 3% to $17.81 billion, which met the analysts’ forecasts.